 If serving as a healthy dessert or mid-day snack, then garnish with coconut whipped cream.

-Smoothie are best when enjoyed right away.
+Smoothies are best when enjoyed right away.
 If you do have more than you can drink, then keep covered in the fridge for up to 24 hours.
 To serve, blend again quickly with a few ice cubes just to refresh it.

-You can measure the frozen fruits, rolled oats and seeds ahead of time and store individual portions in your freezer in small container.
+You can measure the frozen fruits, rolled oats and seeds ahead of time and store individual portions in your freezer in a small container.
 That way, you only have to throw the ingredients in the blender and add the milk.

-Other smoothie recipes you might like
+🌱 Other healthy berry smoothie recipes you might like

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.

-Strawberry, Blackberry and Banana Smoothie with Oats
+Strawberry, Blackberry and Banana Smoothie

 Equipment